About the OHL Arena Guide

 In the fall of 2005 I relocated for graduate school to St. John's, Newfoundland, and spent a year there cheering for the nascent Fog Devils.
 By the time I left Atlantic Canada, I'd been to games at five QMJHL buildings, and I launched the QMJHL site in 2007 to chronicle my travels through the Q. The comparatively high cost of air travel within Canada back then prevented me from really exploring the WHL until the fall of 2019, but after having finished the O and Q I finally launched the WHL site in the fall of 2022.

 The internet has evolved since 2003, and most of the travel guide functions of the website were no longer needed by the time I finally gave the site a long-overdue overhaul and mobile upgrade in 2019.
 Google Maps, Street View and Wikipedia do a better job at directions and general information than I ever did, but I still wanted to keep this site up and running as a chronicle of my travels throughout the CHL.
 I'm Kevin Jordan, I'm a Londoner and a London Knights fan, and I've been going to Knights games since the fall of 1987.
-Someday I would like to be the first person not employed in hockey to get to all 60 CHL arenas.
+On October 28, 2024, I became the first person never employed in hockey to visit all 60 current CHL arenas.
 Feedback is welcomed by emailing me at email, or follow me on Twitter @ohlarenaguide.

 Current CHL Rink Total: